Daily readings

 Monday, December 21, 2026

 Saint Peter Canisius, Priest and Doctor.
 Advent.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Peter Canisius, Priest and Doctor